Why are house prices still rising despite the downturn?

 The reasons are actually straightforward but the current upward trajectory is not good news for those who need financial help to become home-owners in the future.

-Research from Savills released in March 2021, estimates that the UK’s housing stock became worth £7.56 trillion – more than four times the value of the FTSE 100 index on the London Stock Exchange.
+Research from Savills released earlier, in March 2021, estimates that the UK’s housing stock became worth £7.56 trillion – more than four times the value of the FTSE 100 index on the London Stock Exchange.
 These are seriously head-turning economic statistics!

 What is particularly interesting, are the recent stats which explain that the value of mortgaged owner-occupied homes currently is only about £2.5 trillion, whereas there is £5.0 trillion worth of UK property which is owned completely mortgage-free.
 In other words this is twice as much as the value of today’s homes being purchased with a mortgage.